-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 5: Make timely and balanced disclosure Principle 5: Make timely and balanced disclosure Recommendation 5.1 A listed entity should: (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and (b) disclose that policy or a summary of it.
+RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION Principle 5: Make timely and balanced disclosure Recommendation 5.1 A listed entity should: (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and (b) disclose that policy or a summary of it.
 YES (a) The Board Charter provides details of the Company's disclosure policy.
 In addition, the Corporate Governance Plan details the Company's disclosure requirements as required by the ASX Listing Rules and other relevant legislation.
 New Directors sign an ASX disclosure agreement when they join the Company. (b) The Corporate Governance Plan, which incorporates the Board Charter, is available on the Company website.
-Principle 6: Respect the rights of security holders board Charter, is available on the Company website.
-Recommendation 6.1A listed entity should provide information about itself and its governance to investors via its website.
+Principle 6: Respect the rights of security holders Recommendation 6.1 A listed entity should provide information about itself and its governance to investors via its website.
 YES Information about the Company and its governance is available in the Corporate Governance Plan which can be found on the Company's website.
 Recommendation 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
 YES The Company has adopted a Shareholder Communications Strategy which aims to promote and facilitate effective two-way communication with investors.
 The Strategy outlines a range of ways in which information is communicated to shareholders and is available on the Company's website as part of the Company's Corporate Governance Plan.
 Recommendation 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
 YES Shareholders are encouraged to participate at all general meetings and AGMs of the Company.
 Upon the despatch of any notice of meeting to Shareholders, the Company Secretary shall send out material stating that all Shareholders are encouraged to participate at the meeting.
 Recommendation 6.4 YES The Shareholder Communication Strategy provides that security holders can register with the Company to receive email notifications when an announcement is made by the Company